 See which modified words give you the best CTR and conversion rate.
 You might also find that some combinations reduce your CPC significantly.

 If you notice that people are seeing your ad when they’re searching for words unrelated to your business, include those words in your negative keyword list.
-That will likely save you some money.
+Doing so will likely save you some money.

 Look for Exact Search Terms